Frequently asked questions (FAQs) for APA/UPA applicants

 If there is still time for the information to be included in the assessment of your application we will add it.
-Please forward the article details and proof of acceptance to the Scholarships Office.
+Please forward the article details and proof of acceptance to the Scholarships and Financial Support Service.

 Where can I get the APA/UPA application form and instructions?

 While applications are open, you can download the application form and instructions here.

 Can I still get a copy of the APA/UPA application form after the closing date?

 The application form can be downloaded once the APA/UPA applications open.
 For the rest of the year only the Information document is available for reference purposes.

 Can I apply for more than one scholarship?

 Yes.
 The APA/UPA application form covers you for the APA, UPA, University-wide top-up scholarships such as the VCRS, Merit Award and Alumni scholarships, and some Faculty/School/Department specific scholarships (refer to Sections 3 and 4 of the APA/UPA Information for Applicants document, found here).